-The CAL-Southwest Media Center is an active place, where each classroom is scheduled once a week to check-out books, have story time, or work on special projects.
-The Media Center meets the needs of students for book reports and research projects, as well as for recreational reading.
+The Christian Academy Elementary Library is an active place, where each classroom is scheduled once a week to check out books, have story time, or work on special projects, including Maker Space learning.
+The library meets the needs of students for book reports and research projects, as well as for recreational reading.
+Parents must accompany students to the library after regular school hours.